VeroIarrachtai/Abies_vs_ozone/4.-Transcriptomics/README_Transcriptomics.md

 ## Pre-requisitos

-Before starting the analysis here are the programs that need to be installed:
+Before to start the genomic analysis you will need to install:

 ## SOFTWARE